Electrotherapy has become widespread and has been added to physiotherapy protocols.

-EMS wireless electrostimulation is increasing the ease of use of the system and improving patient recovery.
+EMS wireless electrostimulation is increasing the easy of use of the system and improving patient recovery.

-If you have a patient who is recovering from injury, fibromyalgia pain, stroke, or other conditions, electrostimulation in physical therapy may be of benefit to them.
+If you have a patient who is recovering from injury, fibromyalgia pain, stroke, or other conditions, electrostimulation in physiotherapy may be of benefit to them.